 Continuing education required

 The Texas Department of Licensing and Regulation requires cosmetologists and other licensed professionals to complete at least four hours of continuing education during each two-year licensing period.
 One hour must be in sanitation training.
 The other three hours can be in any approved subject.

 When you think about how much the cosmetology field changes from year to year, it's no surprise that continuing your education can really enhance your career.
 Not only can you expand your client base, you can impress your existing clients with your new skills.
 Working in a salon or spa may involve working with lots of different people, from children getting their first haircut to seniors who know exactly what styles they like.
 No matter who you see from day to day, your job is to make them happy and give everyone the same high level of service!
 As you develop your skills, you can get a reputation for your abilities and services.
 Vogue interviewed Ryann Bosetti, a hair stylist that's rumored to give some of the best haircuts in the world.
 Established in the middle of Texas, Bosetti has had a huge impact on the cosmetology industry.
-When she travels between Texas and California, people make appointments months in advance to get a haircut from her.
+When she travels between Texas and Texas, people make appointments months in advance to get a haircut from her.
 Her secret is looking at the person sitting in her salon chair and styling a cut that is perfectly suited to them.
 With education and experience, maybe your appointment book can fill up just as quickly as Bosetti's!